clangordon/physics-bioweapon/README.md

 Fun question: if someone develops immunity, will their children be born immune?!

+Additionally, the Clan Gordon Physics Bioweapon makes it possible to disable electronic devices using a similar technique.

+Drones and other devices can be disabled remotely.
+This would cause drones to simply fall out of the sky.

 The Physics Bioweapon follows a modular design.

 * LimeSDR Mini 2.0